so-php/pubsub/demo/README.md

 # PubSub demo
 A simple demo for using PubSub.
-Creates an exchanged named `foo-exchange` and publishes a `hello` event with parameter of `who` supplied by first parameter passed to the publisher script.
+Creates an exchange named `foo-exchange` and publishes a `hello` event with parameter of `who` supplied by first parameter passed to the publisher script.
 Subscribers listen for the `hello` event and greet the `who` parameter.